 How do I know if I should seek counseling?
 There is no one solution to a problem, only you can know for certain if counseling would be a benefit to your life.
 There is no problem too big or too small for counseling and if you seek counseling services, it doesn’t mean that you aren’t “normal”.
 If you are uncertain if counseling is right for you, ask yourself, “Do I have a problem that bothers me in my life?”
 Generally speaking, persons who seek counseling have a worry or concern about something in their life or that something in your life has become a barrier to growth.
 Individuals and couples find counseling to be a beneficial aspect of helping them seek the answers or actions they were looking for.

 What is the counseling session like?
 A counseling session is what you make it to be.
-Generally, the counseling session is 50 minutes and is focused on your needs and goals.
+Generally, the counseling session is 45-50 minutes (depending on the code request if your are looking to use insurance) and is focused on your needs and goals.
 Oftentimes people are presented with struggles in their lives in which, they feel stuck and unable to make a change.
 Sometimes people have experienced many painful events or traumas in their lives that they are unable to recover from.
 Each therapy session is never the same but therapy is a collaborative process to help you FOCUS on what’s important to you.

 Will anyone find out that I am in counseling?
-Counseling is confidential for those who are ages 15 and older.
+Counseling is confidential for those who are ages 12 and older (depending on therapists credentialing this age may be 18 and older).
+Counseling is still confidential for children and teens, yet we are responsible for letting parents know some situations for safety and protection.
 The American Counseling Associations code of ethics and Colorado State Law confidentiality of your session is considered privileged communication, meaning what you say is held in confidence.
 However there are exceptions to that confidentially, in the event that you are a harm to yourself or others, there is suspected and/or reported child or elder abuse, or in the event that you sign a release of information or a court order or subpoena is demanded of your counselor.
 Safety is of the utmost importance, therefore counselors, such as myself, have a duty to warn.

 What is the difference between a licensed therapist and an Intern?
 A licensed therapist is a graduate from a Master’s program specialized in counseling and/or psychology.
-Additionally, a licensed therapist has met the state requirements, passed state licensure, and has been supervised years beyond a Master’s Degree.
+Additionally, a licensed therapist has met the state requirements, passed state licensure, and has at least 2 years of supervision after obtaining their Master’s degree.